reposense/RepoSense/.github/PULL_REQUEST_TEMPLATE.md

 ## Other information
 <!--
-    Include any other relevant information, such as special testing instructions, additional information to help the reviewer better understand the code, etc. Otherwise, remove this section.
+    Are there other relevant information, such as special testing instructions, which will help the reviewer better understand the code?

+    You may also include a brief description of why the problem occurred.
 -->